Tammy Morgan

 What values are most important to you in your work and personal life?

 Honesty is the most important value to me.
 That is just really the only one that really is key.
 Be honest with me, you'll get more from me if you're honest.
 Don't tell me something just to get something, because 9 times out of 10, I'm gonna help you if you need it.
 If I have it to give, I'm gonna help you.
 But honesty and trust, being trustworthy, all of those, it's key.
 I'm not gonna build Resilience of Hope on a lie.
 I want people to, when they hear Resilience of Hope, say, oh, that's Coach Tammy.
 She is straightforward, she's going to keep it 100.
-My grandkids always tell me, come back.
+My grandkids always say that.
 They have to keep it 100, Grandma.
 I said, oh yeah, okay, I got it.
 Integrity matters to me in everything I do.